 Belgrade, 11/30/2022 – The migrant or refugee population in Serbia is again “in the spotlight” of the public at this moment.
 Unfortunately, not on a good occasion.
 It all started with a new armed conflict that took place in Horgoš, in the night of November 24.
-After the similar incident in June, there was another armed conflict between migrant smugglers right next to the Serbian-Hungarian border.
-As the public is informed, an injured refugee with two gunshot wounds of the chest was also found at the scene of the conflict, while six wounded fugitives were taken to the hospital.
+After a similar incident in June, there was another armed conflict between migrant smugglers right next to the Serbian-Hungarian border.
+As the public is informed, an injured refugee with two gunshot wounds of the chest was found at the scene of the conflict, while six wounded fugitives were taken to the hospital.
 The police responded quickly and thoroughly the next day.
 Also, the police detained several persons, including those suspected of smuggling.
-While informing the public, the representatives of the institutions used general qualifications in order to explain the incident itself, and the risk of labeling all migrants/refugees in the public as criminals, violent and responsible for the incident has become more than real in the society.
+While informing the public, the representatives of the institutions used general qualifications in order to explain the incident itself, and the risk of labeling all migrants/refugees in the public as criminals, violent and responsible for the incident has become more real than ever in the society.

 Asylum Protection Center reacted urgently in the public with information from the field, and pointed out that behind all this is organized crime and criminal groups that have their local roots, but also a stronghold in the region.
 APC then particularly emphasized the importance of the struggle of institutions against smuggling groups and that the primary task of our authorities must be the fight against the same domestic and regional criminal groups, whose exponents at the lowest level are the members of smuggling groups from the migrant population, who act on behalf of these groups, fighting for the territory from which they recruit and smuggle victims among refugees/migrants.